tvand7093/LLVM-HelloWorld/README.md

 To try and build this test application, run the make command.
 This should output a binary file called `hello-llvm` that you can run and should print the value: `value = 3`.

+### Inspecting simple LLVM IR
+If you simply want to see what a small program looks like in IR, run `make test`.
+This will dump the IR created for the `bitcode-test.cpp` file.
+The output file name will be called `bitcode-test.bc`, just open in a text editor and browse!

 ### Troubleshooting (OSX Only)

 If make complains about a file (see below) as missing/skipped you must install the correct SDK.